 Choosing & Planting Herbaceous Plants, Roots & Climbers

 A wild mix of plants in the herbaceous layer.

 Beneath the tree layers and shrub layer you will find a dense, lush herbaceous layer in a forest garden.
-This layer is planted for the benefit of the trees above but can also be a rich source of food and other useful things.
+When forest gardening, this layer is planted for the benefit of the trees above but can also be a rich source of food and other useful things.

 In a temperate climate garden, he herbaceous layer in a forest garden can contain many perennial vegetable crops, which will provide a good quantity of food.
 These include a range of options in the brassica family, including brassica oleracea, nine star perennial broccoli and perennial kales for almost year-round greens.
 Good King Henry, fat hen, nettles, plantago major, hostas, chard, sorrel, and many others add to the variety.